NICMx/Jool/en/usr-flags-instance.md

 	# ip netns exec blue  modprobe jool_siit   # no effect
 	# ip netns exec blue  modprobe jool        # no effect

-So, if you want more translators, you can use `--instance` to hook and unhook translators anywhere after a modprobe.
+So, if you want more Netfilter translators, you can use `--instance` to hook and unhook translators anywhere after a modprobe.
 (Regardless of `no_instance`.)

 	# modprobe jool_siit no_instance                   # success
 	# modprobe jool      no_instance                   # success